All you need to know about childhood vaccinations

 - Chills

-- It is administered via injection in right arm
+- Administered via injection in the right arm.

 - Potential side effects of this vaccine include: